 WTM Engineers has extensive experience in general planning, with a special focus on the following structures:

-As structural engineers for building projects we are passionate about supporting the architects handling the design work.
-We enjoy exploring the limits of the rational and economically feasible and, where appropriate, use new materials and construction method, for which our engineers and designers can rely on complex computing and construction software.
+As structural engineers for building projects, we are passionate about supporting the architects handling the design work.
+We enjoy exploring the limits of the rational and economically feasible and, where appropriate, use new materials and construction methods, for which our engineers and designers can rely on complex computing and construction software.

 Our aim is to provide all-embracing support from the initial brainstorming to implementation design and construction supervision.

 One of WTM Engineers’ particular fields of expertise in building construction is the structural planning of:

 When assembling the appropriate teams we take the relevant expertise and experience of our employees into account, bearing in mind the project’s specific requirements.
 Where necessary, we involve our own specialists and expert consultants in the realization of the project.

 The exchange of knowledge and discussions with our in-house specialists is an enormous help for us when it comes to identifying the best among the good solutions on behalf of the client.
 Our project teams can draw on this expertise for any projects.
 We will also be glad to provide this knowledge as a service in its own right.
 Our expertise in this field includes planning and monitoring for: